dotnet/docs/docs/core/tools/sdk-errors/netsdk1202.md

 ---
-title: "NETSDK1202: workload is out of support and will not receive security updates in the future"
+title: "NETSDK1202: Workload is out of support and will not receive security updates in the future"
 description: Learn about .NET SDK warning NETSDK1202, which occurs when a project depends on an optional workload that is out of support. ms.topic: error-reference ms.date: 10/10/2023